learn-to-compress-workshop-isit/learn-to-compress-workshop-isit.github.io/_pages/call.md

 For full-paper submissions, we will offer authors the choice to publish their accepted papers on IEEE Xplore.
 All accepted submissions (extended abstract or full-paper) will also be published via OpenReview after the workshop.

+We welcome all relevant submissions that have been presented, published or are currently undergoing review elsewhere, *if the authors decide not to publish their full-paper on IEEE Xplore*.

 An author of an accepted paper or extended abstract must register to the workshop and present a poster.
 For some selected papers, there will be a spotlight presentation (see [Schedule](https://learn-to-compress-workshop-isit.github.io/schedule/)).
 To maintain the interactive nature of the workshop, we kindly request all presentations to be **in-person**.

 Only accepted papers that are presented will be published on IEEE Xplore.
 The requirements of the poster will be communicated with the acceptance notification for the paper.